sanjanagupta16/Data-Science-Process/README.md

 This is the project done for the Data 598C course at University of Washington.

 ## Problem Statement
-Aitbnb has had an exponential growth since 2009 with over 650K hosts and over 6 million Airbnb listings worldwide with United States being the top destination for guests.
+Airbnb has had an exponential growth since 2009 with over 650K hosts and over 6 million Airbnb listings worldwide with United States being the top destination for guests.

 Hosts are expected to set their own prices for their listings.
 Although there are general guidances provided by Airbnb, there isn't an easy way to determine the best price to rent out a listing.
-Since the market is competititve, it's important for the hosts to set an optimal nightly price for their properties.
+Since the market is competitive, it's important for the hosts to set an optimal nightly price for their properties.
 Using a calculated average price would not be ideal since the price of a property depends on several listing features.

 The purpose of this project to predict the base price for properties in Seattle based on these features.
-This is done by first analysing features that can impact the price, and then building a prediction model for the same.
+This is done by first analyzing features that can impact the price, and then building a prediction model for the same.

 ## Data
-The dataset used for this project comes from Kaggle's Seattle Airbnb Open Data which was scraped on 25th June, 2018.
+The data set used for this project comes from Kaggle's Seattle Airbnb Open Data which was scraped on 25th June, 2018.

-The dataset can be found here - [data](https://www.kaggle.com/airbnb/seattle).
+The data set can be found here - [data](https://www.kaggle.com/airbnb/seattle).
 This data contains information about the following:

 1. All Seattle listings: close to 4000 entries with 92 features.